rohitnareshsharma/android-practice/README.md

 Make a single screen application to list all the trending git hub repositories fetched from a public api

-# Requirements

-1. The app should support a minimum SDK version of 19<br>
-2. The app should fetch the trending repositories from the provided public API and display it to the users<br>
-3. While the data is being fetched, the app should show a loading state.
-Shimmer animation is optional<br>
-4. If the app is not able to fetch the data, then it should show an error state to the user with an option to retry again<br>
-5. All the items in the list should be in their collapsed state by default and can be expanded on being tapped<br>
-6. Tapping any item will expand it to show more details and collapse any already expanded item.
-Tapping the same item in expanded state should collapse it<br>
-7. The app should be able to handle configuration changes (like rotation)<br>
-8. The app should have 100% offline support.
-Once the data is fetched successfully from remote, it should be stored locally and served from cache thereafter till the cache is not expired<br>
-9. The cached data should only be valid for a duration of 2 hour after that the app should attempt to refresh the data from remote and purge the cache if successful<br>
-10. The app should give a pull-to-refresh option to the user to force fetch data from remote.<br>

-# Apk Link (Debug Build)

 http://rohitsharma.org/practice-debug.apk

 # Apk Installation Command (Correct download location if its different for you)